neo-project/docs/docs/en-us/node/cli/config.md

 ### Downloading plugins from GitHub

-Download the plugins you need from the following table, and then unzip the packages under the neo-cli root directory.
+Download the plugins (listed in the table below) you need from <a href="https://github.com/neo-project/neo-modules/releases">this link</a>, and then unzip the packages under the neo-cli root directory.
+(Not recommended.
+It's better to use the CLI command to install automatically)

 <table class="table table-hover">
     <thead>